 Speaking of history, let’s talk about real estate in the past.
 History has proven to us time after time, that the longer you hold your investment in real estate, the more money you’ll make.
 The housing market just seems to bounce back after every bursting financial bubble that has caused the industry to slip.
 All those who have held onto their investments through rough times have seen prices return to normal and in most countries, appreciation going in the right direction again.

 All in all, within very carefully considered markets, real estate has rightfully earned a reputation for fusing high returns with stability, especially long-term where the industry enjoys fewer fluctuations than any other investment vehicle.
-If your goal is to build a very strong portfolio that provides steady returns then buckle up, because we’re building brick by brick, and you know how the three little pigs story goes: the big bad wolf couldn’t blow the brick house down.
+If your goal is to build a very strong portfolio that provides steady returns then buckle up, because we’re building brick by brick.
+You know how the three little pigs story goes: the big bad wolf couldn’t blow the brick house down.